Riverside Family Lawyer Rated 10 / 10 by Avvo

 Request a Consultation with a Top-Rated Divorce Attorney

 If you need a lawyer for a child support case in San Bernardino, turn to us.
 For most parents, their children are the focal point of their lives.
 Nothing supersedes the importance of your children's health and safety.
 At the Law Office of Michael R. Young, we are similarly committed to ensuring the continued protection of your children’s best interests.
-For an attorney who cares about you and your family, contact our team firm right away and receive a free consultation.
+For an attorney who cares about you and your family, contact our team firm right away and receive a consultation.
 We can be reached at (909) 315-4588.